Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.

 The Adapter pattern lets you create a middle-layer class that serves as a translator between your code and a legacy class, a 3rd-party class or any other class with a weird interface.

-Use the pattern when you want to reuse several existing classes that lack some common functionality that can’t be added to the superclass.
+Use the pattern when you want to reuse several existing subclasses that lack some common functionality that can’t be added to the superclass.

 You could extend each subclass and put the missing functionality into new child classes.
 However, you’ll need to duplicate the code across all of these new classes, which smells really bad.